 Each employee shall be responsible for the reasonable cleanliness of their work area and proper use of the equipment and machinery used by them.

-Shift Flex–Time
+Non-Rotating Shift Flex–Time

-regular shift 2 hours earlier or later than scheduled.
+Non-rotating shift workers may be permitted to start their regular shift up to 2 hours earlier or later than scheduled.

 This schedule will be set up on an individual basis and will be at the discretion of the department supervisor and will be subject to department needs and work load.